mabushelbaia/encs4110/docs/Experiment-9.md

 # Liquid Crystal Display (LCD) <Badge type="tip" text="Experiment 9" />

 ![alt text](/image-3.png)

 ## Introduction

-The 16x2 LCD module is one of the most commonly used display devices in embedded systems.
-It can display 16 characters per line on 2 lines and is widely used for text-based user interfaces.
-The LCD uses the HD44780 controller, which can operate in either 8-bit or 4-bit mode.
-In this experiment, we focus on interfacing a 16x2 LCD with the TM4C123 microcontroller using the efficient 4-bit mode.
+The 16x2 LCD module is a widely used display device in embedded systems.
+It can show 16 characters per line across 2 lines, making it ideal for text-based user interfaces.
+The LCD uses the HD44780 controller, which supports both 8-bit and 4-bit modes.
+In this experiment, we will interface a 16x2 LCD with the TM4C123 microcontroller using the more efficient 4-bit mode.

-### Why 4-bit Mode?
+### Why Use 4-bit Mode?

-Using 4-bit mode reduces the number of GPIO pins needed, as it sends data in two 4-bit nibbles rather than a single 8-bit byte.
-This mode is particularly useful when GPIO pins are limited.
+The 4-bit mode reduces the number of required GPIO pins by sending data in two 4-bit nibbles instead of a single 8-bit byte.
+This is especially useful when GPIO pins are limited.

 ### Understanding LCD Operation

 The LCD has two main registers:

-* **Command Register**: Used to send commands to the LCD (e.g., clear display, move cursor).
+* **Command Register**: Used to send instructions to the LCD (e.g., clear display, move cursor).
-* **Data Register**: Used to send data (characters) to be displayed.
+* **Data Register**: Used to send characters to be displayed.

-The LCD also has control pins that determine the mode of operation:
+The LCD also has several control pins:

-* **RS (Register Select)**: Selects between command and data register.
+* **RS (Register Select)**: Chooses between the command and data register.
-* **RW (Read/Write)**: Selects between read and write operations.
+* **RW (Read/Write)**: Selects between reading and writing.
-* **E (Enable)**: Latches the data into the LCD.
+* **E (Enable)**: Latches data into the LCD.
-* **D0-D7**: Data pins used to send commands and data.
+* **D0-D7**: Data pins for sending commands and data.

 ### Sending Commands and Data

 To send a **command**:

-1. Set **RS = 0** (Command mode).
+1. Set **RS = 0** (command mode).
-2. Set **RW = 0** (Write mode).
+2. Set **RW = 0** (write mode).
-3. Send the higher nibble (4 bits) using data pins (D4-D7).
+3. Send the higher nibble (4 bits) using data pins D4-D7.
 4. Toggle the **E (Enable)** pin to latch the data.
-5. Send the lower nibble similarly.
+5. Send the lower nibble in the same way.
 6. Wait for the command to complete.

 To send **data**:

-1. Set **RS = 1** (Data mode).
+1. Set **RS = 1** (data mode).
-2. Set **RW = 0** (Write mode).
+2. Set **RW = 0** (write mode).
 3. Send the higher nibble of the character.
 4. Toggle **E** to latch the data.
 5. Send the lower nibble.